hanshen95/hanshen95.github.io/_pages/about.md

 ---

 I earned my Ph.D. from [RPI](https://www.rpi.edu/) in December 2024 under the supervision of Dr. [Tianyi Chen](https://chentianyi1991.github.io/).
 I was fortunate to join Dr. Tianyi Chen's group as the first Ph.D. student and to grow with the research group until my graduation.
-At the institute, my research primarily focused on optimization algorihthm for machine learning, with applications to LLM post-training, reinforcement learning, and more.
+At the institute, my research primarily focused on optimization algorihthm for machine learning and reinforcement learning, with applications to LLM post-training and more.

+After graduation, I joined [Ant Group](https://www.antgroup.com/en)'s top talent program [Ant Star](https://talent.antgroup.com/ant-star), where I primarily work on LLM post-training algorithms with strong safety guarantees.
-I worked on safety fine-tuning of LLMs as a research scientist intern mentored by [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage/) and under the management of [Payel Das](https://scholar.google.com/citations?user=1vs31MgAAAAJ&hl=en) in 2024 summer.
+Prior to this, I worked in [IBM Research AI](https://research.ibm.com/artificial-intelligence) as a research intern mentored by [Pin-Yu Chen](https://sites.google.com/site/pinyuchenpage/) and under the management of [Payel Das](https://scholar.google.com/citations?user=1vs31MgAAAAJ&hl=en).
-Prior to this, I also worked on offline reinforcement learning algorithms as a research scientist intern at [IBM Research AI](https://research.ibm.com/artificial-intelligence) mentored by [Songtao Lu](https://sites.google.com/site/lusongtaoee) and [Xiaodong Cui](https://research.ibm.com/people/xiaodong-cui).
+I also worked on offline reinforcement learning algorithms as a research scientist intern at [IBM Research AI](https://research.ibm.com/artificial-intelligence) mentored by [Songtao Lu](https://sites.google.com/site/lusongtaoee) and [Xiaodong Cui](https://research.ibm.com/people/xiaodong-cui).

 <!--
 ## Research